beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 This script adds two rules to the default OpenStack security group.
 The first rule enables the Internet Control Message Protocol (ICMP) for VM instances (the ping command).
-The second rule enables TCP connection via the 22 port, which is used by SSH.
+The second rule enables TCP connections via the 22 port, which is used by SSH.

 ```Bash
 # Enable ping for VMs